News

 • Students may bring money for concessions ($5-$10).
 CASH ONLY.

-• Lastly, all Middle School students should bring their items to school in a bag clearly labeled with their name.
+• Students should bring their items to school in a bag clearly labeled with their name.

 Read More